keshavln/BlendViz/README.md

 ## Local Setup

-For those interested, local setup of BlendViz is recommended if a decent GPU is available, especially a CUDA-enabled one.
+For those interested, local setup of BlendViz is recommended if a CUDA-enabled GPU is available.
 Follow the below steps to run BlendViz locally.

 1. Clone the repository and set working directory:
    ``` git clone https://github.com/keshavln/BlendViz ```